networked-aframe/networked-aframe/README.md

 ```
 With the server running, browse the examples at `http://localhost:8080`.
 Open another browser tab and point it to the same URL to see the other client.

+For info on how to host your experience on the internet, see the [NAF Hosting Guide](https://github.com/haydenjameslee/networked-aframe/blob/toward-0.3.0/docs/hosting-networked-aframe-on-a-server.md).

 Basic Example
 -------------